WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: Joe Stewardson, Ian Yule, Ken Gampu

 The most exciting part of being a slasher completist is finding rarities, possible hidden gems lost in the midst of mainstream releases and overabundance of cult flick nostalgia and, for most, I indeed get to find and watch genuine diamonds in the rough.
-City of Blood (1987) is not one of these gem, but I hardly find it fitting to deem it deserving of being lost neither.
+City of Blood (1987) is not one of these gem, but I hardly find it fitting to deserve being lost, neither.

 Two thousand years ago, a pair of African tribesmen get ambushed by someone hurling a tied rock, braining one of them dead.
 The other tribesman run for his life and soon stops to drink some water from a fall, only to be snuck up by someone in a tribal mask who proceeds to beat him on the head with a spiked club.

 Fast forward to present day South Africa, where an increasing number of butchered prostitutes have the local police searching for a possible serial killer.
-Our protagonist, a medical examiner named Joe Henderson, believes there is a more political reason behind the murders after he notices on a crime scene a blood symbol resembling a spiked fist, but his colleagues at the police force is quick to quite him down knowing that any word of this out could escalate the issue to catastrophic ends.
+Our protagonist, a medical examiner named Joe Henderson, believes there is a more political reason behind the murders after he notices on a crime scene a blood symbol resembling a spiked fist, but his colleagues at the police force is quick to quite him down knowing that any word of this out could catastrophically escalate the issue.

-Suffering depression after losing his wife and child, Joe buries his woes working behind the desk until he nearly signed a death certificate with no name on it and two agents representing the prime minister visit him later, urging him to sign it, more or less falsifying a legal document.
+Suffering depression after losing his wife and child, Joe buries his woes working behind the desk until he nearly signed a death certificate with no name on it, which later leads to two agents representing the prime minister visiting him later, urging him to sign it, more or less falsifying a legal document.
 Intrigued by this and believing this is somewhat connected to the murders going on recently, Joe goes to investigate this shady act on his own, putting himself on the line of fire of not only his country's governing power, but also a murderous masked butcher out on the prowl at night.

 Too much of the movie's time were spent on the casts being one-note players, never going beyond one trait of either being depressed or tired, as well as feeding us the terrors of governing powers through a very muddled plot with a dreary pace and hardly anything exciting happening, simply killing off any means on getting us invested on this movie's approach.
 A real shame really.
 The first fifteen minutes or so have us watching our masked tribesmen do brutal slayings and give an effective chase, only for it all to be thrown out in favor of some dull moral drama that surely messed a lot of slasher fans' expectations.